The Green Book 2024-2025

 Ethnographic Training Classes

 Three ethnographic methods training classes will be held throughout the year, one per term.
 These will operate on a ‘flipped classroom’ basis, with the instructions/reading lists being released at the beginning of the term, together with a short video from the instructor highlighting main themes, approaches and practical issues that students may encounter.
 Students will then carry out exercises in pairs and come together to discuss them in the classes.
-Classes will last 1.5-2 hours and will be convened in Week 4 or 5 of each term.
+Classes will last 1.5-2 hours and will be convened in Week 4 of MT and HT, and Week 2 of TT.

 Interviewing (Dr. Zuzanna Olszewska)